weaveworks/weave/site/how-it-works.md

    receiver's version are updated

-If the update mentions a peer that the receiver does not know, then the entire update is rejected and the receiver will send a FetchAll message back to the sender.
+If the update mentions a peer that the receiver does not know, then the entire update is rejected and the receiver sends a FetchAll message back to the sender.

 #### Message details